 Current Board Members

-Ken Nicely is a district director of administration for Roanoke County Public Schools in Virginia.
-Nicely served 10 years as principal and assistant principal at Hidden Valley Middle School, leading the school in 2009 to become the first middle school in western Virginia to be recognized by the national Schools to Watch program.
-His doctoral dissertation "Middle Level Schools in an Era of Standards and Accountability: Adaptations of the Features of the Middle School Concept" won the NASSP Ted Sizer Dissertation award in 2013.
-Nicely has presented at middle school conferences in Virginia and Tennessee, provided consultative services to school districts regarding middle level education, and currently serves on the Board of Directors of the Virginia Middle School Association.
-Contact Ken at firstname.lastname@example.org
+Ken Nicely is superintendent for Roanoke County Public Schools in Virginia.
+He serves as chief executive officer for a school district of nearly 14,000 students with more than 2,000 employees, 27 schools, and an annual budget of over $172 million.
+Nicely served 10 years as principal and assistant principal at Hidden Valley Middle School, leading the school in 2009 to become the first middle school in western Virginia to be recognized by the national Schools to Watch program for middle grades.
+His doctoral dissertation, "Middle Level Schools in an Era of Standards and Accountability: Adaptations of the Features of the Middle School Concept" won the National NASSP Ted Sizer Dissertation award in 2013.
+Nicely has presented at middle school conferences in Virginia and Tennessee and provided consultative services to school districts regarding middle level education.
+Nicely was recognized by the Virginia ASCD with the 2019 Leadership Award.
+He currently serves on the board of directors of the Virginia Middle School Association.

 Lauren Jones believes that the energy, potential, and brilliance found within the walls of middle school shows off the talent that lies within the classrooms, counseling centers, and community.
 Through teaching, counseling, coordinating and advocating, Lauren's experience has continued to leave her enthusiastic and connected to the middle school brain, the middle school pedagogy and how leadership in middle school influences all other initiatives in K-12 and beyond.
 Lauren facilitates the MS CTE program initiative in Colorado.
 She is a connector to various stakeholders, statewide as well as in the Western States, who can assist in rolling out messages that support student growth, shared practices and professional engagement.
 Contact Lauren at email@example.com